RomanPavlenko-maker/RomanPavlenko-maker/README.md

 # Hi there, I'm Roman! 👋

-Data & Operations Analyst based in Prague, Czech Republic.
+Data Analyst based in Prague, Czech Republic.
 I specialize in transforming raw operational and e-commerce data into actionable business intelligence, interactive dashboards, and optimized ETL pipelines.

 ---